Mxnxn/jenkins-nginx-linux-guide/README.md

    ```
    this will eliminate permission errors.
 As installation has created a Jenkins user.

-## to download DEMO of Deploy.yml and Jenkinsfile
+## DEMO of Deploy.yml and Jenkinsfile
 [Download](https://github.com/Mxnxn/jenkins-reactjs-guide/demos)

 ## If you like this guide hit star, Please.